Vehicle Paint Care – 5 Myths Debunked

 At Auto Curators we’re proud to offer amazing value for money.

 We will dedicate a whole day, sometimes more, to ensure your car is properly clean and immaculate.
 Only when we’re sure your car is fully prepared, do we skillfully apply products that have been thoroughly researched and tested, selected for specific desirable qualities.
-Our studios are ideally located for Surrey, Sussex, Greater London, Essex, Kent and Hampshire; they have a carefully controlled environment.
+Our studio is ideally located for Surrey, Sussex, Greater London, and Hampshire; it has a carefully controlled environment.
 Because of that, we know that the ceramic coatings we use will bond to your paint surfaces, providing a superior finish that will last for years, not weeks or months.

 That superior finish will save you time and effort every time you wash your car, something you can enjoy long after a slight difference in cost has been forgotten.
 Suddenly, this doesn’t seem expensive, does it?

 Are you ready to talk to us about vehicle paint care and how to protect your car?
 We work across Surrey, Sussex, Greater London, Berkshire and Hampshire.
 Contact us so we can help you ensure that your car looks a million dollars!